 Transvaginal ultrasound does not provide enough specific information to reliably determine whether abnormal masses are cancerous.
 This test is not helpful as a screening tool for women who do not have signs of ovarian cancer.

 Other imaging tests are less common for the diagnosis or evaluation of suspected ovarian cancer but, in patients who appear to have ovarian cancer, they may help determine if cancer has spread to other parts of the body.
 They include:

 CA-125 Blood Test

-The test is not useful for diagnosis or early screening.
+The test is not useful for diagnosis or early screening, because it might increase in many other conditions.
 In about one half of women with very early ovarian cancer, CA-125 levels are not elevated above the normal standard.
 Furthermore, an elevated level can be caused by a number of other conditions including:

 - Kidney, heart, or liver problems

 - Other cancers

 A biopsy (tissue sample) is the only way to confirm a diagnosis of ovarian cancer.
 Biopsies for ovarian cancer are performed through exploratory surgery.
 A gynecological oncologist should perform this surgery.
 There are several surgical approaches: